eduardz1/MLPR-Project/report/report.typ

 \

-The table above summarizes the various results, showing that the `Multi Variate Gaussian` model performs the best with an accuracy of `92.47%` and an error rate of `7.53%`.
-The difference between all the models is not too meaningful, however.
+The table above summarizes the various results, showing that the `Multi Variate Gaussian` model performs the best with an accuracy of `93%` and an error rate of `7%`.
+The `Tied Covariance Gaussian` model is the one that performs the worst.
+All the models perform better than `LDA` (see @lda-classifier[Lab 3 Section]).

 \